dotnet-websharper/docs/Overview.md

 (This documentation is for WebSharper 4, which is currently in [open beta](#beta).)

-WebSharper is a framework and toolset for developing web/mobile applications and web services entirely in C# or F# (of a mix of the two languages) with strongly-typed client-server communication and site navigation.
+WebSharper is a framework and toolset for developing web/mobile applications and web services entirely in C# or F# (or a mix of the two languages) with strongly-typed client-server communication and site navigation.
 It provides powerful server-side capabilities *and* a compiler to JavaScript with a whole set of client-side functional abstractions.